ShakirSofi/johnwlambert.github.io/_posts/2018-12-28-lie-groups.markdown

 ### SE(2)

 The real space $$SE(2)$$ are $$3 \times 3$$ matrices, moving a point in homogenous coordinates to a new frame.
 It is important to remember that this represents a rotation followed by a translation (not the other way around).
+A rigid body which translates and rotates on a 2D plane has 3 DOF, e.g. a ground robot.

 $$
 T = \begin{bmatrix} x_w \\ y_w \\ 1 \end{bmatrix} = \begin{bmatrix}